Connect with others who understand.

 Talk to Your Doctor

-It might feel impossible to break the cycle of weight gain and poor sleep, but help is available.
-Talking to your doctor about sleep problems can lead to solutions like lifestyle changes, mental health support, medications, and devices to help you sleep better.
+If you’re stuck in a cycle of poor sleep and weight gain, you’re not alone — and support is available.
+Talking to your doctor about sleep issues can lead to solutions like lifestyle changes, mental health support, medications, or sleep devices.

 Have you struggled with your sleep?
-What do you do to prevent restless nights?
-Share your experience in the comments below, or start a conversation by posting on your Activities page.
+How do you prevent restless nights?
+Let others know in the comments below.

 A MyObesityTeam Member